 The time seems right to take a moment and reflect on the evolution of the Marketing Operations (Ops) role.
 Only a few years ago, the scope was typically Marketing project management and/or Marketing governance.
-With the increased pressure on Marketing to measure its value and contribution, Marketing Performance Management (MPM) and be more agile, the role of Marketing Ops responsibility has expanded.
+With the increased pressure on Marketing to measure its value and contribution, Marketing Performance Management (MPM) has become more agile, and the role of Marketing Ops has expanded.

-Before we launch into the evolving role of Marketing Ops let’s take a moment to clarify the phrase Agile Marketing.
-Workfront asserts that this phrase refers to “a tactical marketing approach in which teams identify and focus their collective efforts on high value projects, complete those projects cooperatively, measure their impact, and then continuously and incrementally improve the results over time.”
+Before we launch into the evolving role of Marketing Ops, let’s take a moment to clarify the phrase Agile Marketing.
+Workfront asserts that this phrase refers to “a tactical marketing approach in which teams identify and focus their collective efforts on high-value projects, complete those projects cooperatively, measure their impact, and then continuously and incrementally improve the results over time.”
 Agile Marketing isn’t so much about a way of doing Marketing as it is about running Marketing.
-Hence the increase emphasis on Marketing Ops.
+Hence, the increased emphasis on Marketing Ops.

 In Best-in-Class Marketing organizations, the Marketing Ops role has expanded beyond MarTech or program implementation.
 The Marketing Ops function among this class of Marketing organizations encompasses